-Advisory Appointments Committees (AACs) are vital for ensuring the quality of new consultants, and as a fellow of the RCP you have the opportunity to volunteer as an AAC representative.
+Advisory Appointments Committees (AACs) are vital for ensuring the quality of new physician appointments.

 The RCP has a statutory right to be asked to provide a representative on AACs for consultant posts.
-This statutory right does not extend to foundation trusts.
-However, we are continuing to work in partnership with them under a concordat agreed between the Foundation Trust Network and the medical royal colleges.
+This statutory right does not apply to foundation trusts or for academic and SAS doctor appointments, however we are continuing to work in partnership with NHS authorities with them under a concordat agreed between the medical royal colleges.

 To represent the RCP on AACs you will:

-- be on the General Medical Council (GMC) specialist register (unless exemptions apply)
+- be on the General Medical Council (GMC) specialist register (unless exemptions apply or a SAS doctor representing on SAS AACs)

 - have practised in the NHS in the past 2 years